 - Spanish skills or other language skills are a plus

-Summer VISTA members must commit to a full week, approx. 36-40 hour/week AmeriCorps full-time service term from June 21st 2021 to August 27th 2021, totaling 10 weeks of service.
+Full-year VISTA members must commit to a full week, approx. 36-40 hour/week AmeriCorps full-time service term from June 6th 2022 to June 2nd 2023.

 Primary working hours will be Monday- Friday 8-4 with ability to work early evenings or weekends as needed.
 Member schedules can be flexible, and they will be in regular conversation about schedules with their direct supervisor.

 Members will be given the opportunity to fulfill all service hour requirements while also allowing for holidays, sick leave, and PTO.
 Missed hours can be made up on site or off site depending on supervisor approval.
 All Members must participate in AmeriCorps national, state and local service projects as a part of their service term.

 Members will receive one-on-one trainings on AmeriCorps program impacts, history, and prohibited activities, as well as an orientation to local food systems and food justice topics addressed by Hope’s Harvest RI programs.
 Training will not exceed more than 20% of the members total service hours completed.

 This is a full year position starting on as soon as possible after June 6th, 2022 and ending after one year.
 The deadline to apply is extended to 5/22/2022.